 Picking up from where Colorado Domestic Violence Cases: 7 Important Facts to Know (Pt.
 1) left off, here, we will point a few more important facts to know about these types of criminal cases.

-Fact 3 – Alleged victims can’t end Colorado domestic violence cases by trying to drop the charges against someone.
+Fact 3 – Alleged victims can’t end Colorado DV cases by trying to drop the charges against someone.

 With Colorado domestic violence cases, whether or not formal charges will be filed against the alleged perpetrator in the case will be solely up to the prosecutor handling the case.
 What this means is that: